CINAR scandal

-The CINAR scandal was a major accounting scandal in Canada that came to light in March 2000 at CINAR, renamed to Cookie Jar Group, one of the world's most successful children's television production companies at the time.
+The CINAR scandal was a major accounting scandal in Canada that came to light in March 2000 at CINAR, one of the world's most successful children's television production companies at the time.
 It was exposed when investigators revealed that US$122 million was invested into Bahamian bank accounts without the board members' approval.
-The scandal resulted in Canada's longest criminal trial ever brought before a jury.
+The scandal resulted in Canada's longest criminal trial ever brought before a jury, lasting from May 2014 to 2016.